OfekGlick/SPAR/README.md

-# BAFS: Budget-Aware Feature Selection for Safe Reinforcement Learning
+# SPAR: Selective Perception under Active Resource management for Reinforcement Learning

 A comprehensive framework for training safe reinforcement learning agents that learn to dynamically select which sensor modalities to use under cost constraints.